zeek/zeek/doc/input.rst

 Loading Data into Bro with the Input Framework
 ==============================================

+.. rst-class:: opening

    Bro now features a flexible input frameworks that allows users to import data into Bro.
 Data is either read into Bro tables or converted to events which can then be handled by scripts.

 The input framework is  merged into the git master and we will give a short summary on how to use it.